aburg15/market-watch/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Wins And Challenges

+### Wins

+- The biggest win was building the app and completing the functionality using a non-Turing provided API.
+- Successfully implementing Cypress, Router and React in a non-group project.
+- Filtering the stock data that was fetched from an external API via the use of a search bar.

+### Challenges

+- Using a non-Turing provided API endpoint proved to be challenging.
+A big lesson learned was to test all of the object properties from the API before starting the project.
+- Having to build out a React component architecture for the first time in a non-group setting.

 ## Future Updates
 I was able to accomplish a lot with this project.
 However, there a few things I would like to improve on in future iterations: